 Cuyahoga Valley National Park

-In the Cuyahoga Valley National Park, snow shoeing is seasonally available when there is at least 4-inches of snow on the ground.
-You can rent shoes at the Boston Mills Visitor Center and use the near by trails to walk around and enjoy the scenery.
+In the Cuyahoga Valley National Park, snowshoeing is seasonally available when there are at least 4 inches of snow on the ground.
+You can rent shoes at the Boston Mills Visitor Center and use the nearby trails to walk around and enjoy the scenery.
 Be careful on trails shared with cross-country skiers.
 Always yield to the skiers and try to avoid stepping on the ski tracks.

 Boston Mill Visitor Center